Slovenia: World War II and annexation

-Socialist period
+Socialist Republic of Slovenia

-During the re-establishment of Yugoslavia in World War II, the first Slovenian republic, Federal Slovenia, was created and it became part of Federal Yugoslavia.
-It was a socialist state, but because of the Tito–Stalin split in 1948, economic and personal freedoms were much broader than in the Eastern Bloc countries.
+During the re-establishment of Yugoslavia in World War II, the Socialist Republic of Slovenia was created and became part of Federal Yugoslavia.
+Yugoslavia was a socialist state, but because of the Tito–Stalin split in 1948, economic and personal freedoms were much broader than in the Eastern Bloc countries.
 In 1947, the Slovene Littoral and the western half of Inner Carniola, which had been annexed by Italy after World War One, were annexed to Slovenia.

 After the failure of forced collectivisation that was attempted from 1949 to 1953, a policy of gradual economic liberalisation, known as workers self-management, was introduced under the advice and supervision of the Slovene Marxist theoretician and Communist leader Edvard Kardelj, the main ideologue of the Titoist path to socialism.
-Suspected opponents of this policy both from within and outside the Communist party were persecuted and thousands were sent to Goli otok.
+Suspected opponents of this policy both from within and outside the Communist party were persecuted and thousands were sent to Goli otok (where also opponents from Tito-Stalin split, which developed at the same time, were sent).

 The late 1950s saw a policy of liberalization in the cultural sphere as well, and unlimited border crossing into western countries was allowed, both for Yugoslav citizens and for foreigners.
 In 1956, Josip Broz Tito, together with other leaders, founded the Non-Aligned Movement.
-Particularly in the 1950s, Slovenia's economy developed rapidly and was strongly industrialized.
+In the 1950s, Slovenia's economy developed rapidly and was strongly industrialized.
 With further economic decentralization of Yugoslavia in 1965–66, Slovenia's domestic product was 2.5 times the average of Yugoslav republics.
-While being a Communist country, after the Tito–Stalin split Yugoslavia initiated a period of military neutrality and non-alignment.
-JAT Yugoslav Airlines was the flag carrier and during its existence it grew to become one of the leading airlines in Europe both by fleet and destinations, its fleet included most of the Western-built aircraft, and destinations included five continents.
+While a Communist country, after the Tito–Stalin split Yugoslavia initiated a period of military neutrality and non-alignment.
+JAT Yugoslav Airlines was the flag carrier and during its existence it grew to become one of the leading airlines in Europe both by fleet and destinations.
 By the 1970s more airlines were created including Slovenian Adria Airways mostly focused in the growing tourist industry.
 Until the 1980s, Slovenia enjoyed relatively broad autonomy within the federation.
-It was the most liberal communist state in Europe, the passport of Yugoslavia Federation allowed Yugoslavians to travel to most world countries of any socialist country during the Cold War.
+It was the most liberal communist state in Europe, and the passport of the Yugoslavia Federation allowed Yugoslavs to travel to the most world countries of any socialist country during the Cold War.
 Many people worked in western countries, which reduced unemployment in their home country.

 Opposition to the regime was mostly limited to intellectual and literary circles and became especially vocal after Tito's death in 1980 when the economic and political situation in Yugoslavia became very strained.
 Political disputes around economic measures were echoed in the public sentiment, as many Slovenians felt they were being economically exploited, having to sustain an expensive and inefficient federal administration.